islomar/parrotter/README.md

 * Read lines from CLI.
 * Create Feature test (add Feature and Should prefixes to Maven).
 * Use Spock.
+* Use Google Style Guide.
+* Review I do not return anything MODIFIABLE.
+* Create CommandPrinter?
+* Review the levels of abstractions.

 * http://www.emoji-cheat-sheet.com/